Woody Strode: Rising fame

 Strode was next cast in Spartacus (1960) as the Ethiopian gladiator Draba, in which he has to fight Spartacus (played by Kirk Douglas) to the death.
 Draba wins the contest, but instead of killing Spartacus, he attacks the Roman military commander who paid for the fight.
 He is killed and his death sparks a gladiator rebellion.
+Despite his brief time on screen, Strode's performance was highly praised, earning him a nomination for the Golden Globe for Best Supporting Actor.

 Strode had an excellent support part in The Last Voyage (1960) playing an heroic stoker, though he was only billed fifth.

 While making Pork Chop Hill he became a close friend of director John Ford.
 Ford gave Strode the title role in Sergeant Rutledge (1960) as a member of the Ninth Cavalry, who is greatly admired by the other black soldiers in the unit and is falsely accused of the rape and murder of a white woman.

 "The big studios wanted an actor like Sidney [Poitier] or [Harry] Belafonte," recalled Strode.
 "And this is not being facetious, but Mr. Ford defended me; and I don't know that this is going on.
 He said, "Well, they're not tough enough to do what I want Sergeant Rutledge to be."

 "That was a classic," he later said.
 "It had dignity.
 John Ford put classic words in my mouth...
 You never seen a Negro come off a mountain like John Wayne before.
 I had the greatest Glory Hallelujah ride across the Pecos River that any black man ever had on the screen.
 And I did it myself.
 I carried the whole black race across that river."